zero-to-mastery/coding_challenge-22/README.md

 # Zero To Mastery Hacktoberfest Projects
 Last year, we hosted two projects for Hacktoberfest 2018, [Halloween Website](https://github.com/zero-to-mastery/Halloween-Hacktoberfest-Edition) and [CSS Art](https://github.com/zero-to-mastery/CSS-Art-Hacktoberfest-Edition).
 These achieved a combined total of 494 Pull Requests, from over 200 collaborators!
 Let's see if we can beat that record this year with our bigger ZTM family!

-**Following their success, we are excited to announce 3 brand new projects for this year's Hacktoberfest:**
+**Following their success, we are excited to announce 3 brand new projects for this year's Hacktoberfest: all discussions around this event can now be had in our #hacktoberfest-2019 channel on Discord!**

 #### [![Animation-Nation](https://img.shields.io/badge/CSS%20PROJECT-Animation%20Nation-yellow?style=for-the-badge&logo=CSS3)](https://github.com/zero-to-mastery/Animation-Nation)
 > A fun, beginner-friendly challenge.